CICSA-NET/WRO2025-CICSA/README.md

 ### Chassis Selection and Custom Adaptations

-This project utilizes a commercial chassis with **custom structural modifications (own modifications)** to support advanced robotics integration.
+This project utilizes a commercial chassis with **custom structural own modifications** to support advanced robotics integration.
 The chassis has been adapted to include:

 - **Sensor mounting base** – for ultrasonic sensors
 - **Connector interface base** – for clean wiring and modular component swaps